The story.

 Guilty. -

-“They say I killed a baby,” he said quietly.
+“They say I killed a baby.”

 -